4 Minutes

 Rolled oats are the most familiar visual form of oats.
 They begin as whole grain oats, but are processed in two ways:

-The heat processing helps speed up the cooking time but makes these oats a bit slimy when used to make plant-based milk. additional processing increases the amount of oat surface that is exposed, which helps them absorb more water.
+The heat processing helps speed up the cook time but makes these oats a bit slimy when used to make a plant-based milk. additional processing increases the amount of oat surface that is exposed, which helps them absorb more water.

 Oatmeal cook times: 0-15min